virtualpublicist/docs/source/docs/dashboard.md

 ### Find Contacts

+By clicking on Find Contacts or the Search tab in the dashboard, you’ll access the advanced search page.
+Here, you can browse and find specific contacts or lists tailored to your needs.

+---

-#### Suggested Lists for You:
+### Suggested Lists for You
 Curated just for you—these handpicked contact lists match your outreach goals, enabling you to connect with the right people and effortlessly boost your media presence.

-#### Newest Contact Lists:
-Discover the latest contact lists added to our platform, keeping you ahead with fresh connections and opportunities.

-#### Newest Contacts:
+### Newest Contacts:
 Connecting early with newly added contacts increases your chances of getting noticed and receiving timely replies.

 ---

-### Create Press Release
-Easily draft and distribute professional press releases directly from your [dashboard](https://app.virtualpublicist.ai).

----

 ## Menu Bar (Left-hand Side)

 - **Dashboard**: Home page with a summary of activities and quick access tools.
+- **Virtual Assistant**: Get AI-driven support and suggestions for your campaigns.
+- **Press Releases**: Manage and create press releases.
 - **Search**: Quickly find specific contacts, campaigns, or content.
-- **Press Releases**: Manage and create press releases.
-- **Virtual Assistant**: Get AI-driven support and suggestions for your campaigns.
-- **Favorite Contacts**: Manage and easily access your preferred contacts.
-- **Lists (Contact Collections)**: Organize contacts into curated lists.
+- **Smart Lists**: Organize contacts into curated lists.
-- **Campaigns**: View and manage all your outreach activities.
 - **Inbox**: Check messages and replies to your outreach.
   > _Currently showing 10 Messages_, indicating each user can create and manage up to **10 campaigns simultaneously**.
+- **Campaigns**: View and manage all your outreach activities.

 ---